-Proprietary Drilling Fluid System
+Patented or Proprietary Drilling Fluid System

-Through a suite of proprietary drilling fluid systems and products, the Corporation provides a fully integrated approach to the design and execution of drilling fluid systems in the Corporation's target market.
+Through a suite of patented and proprietary drilling fluid systems and products, the Corporation provides a fully integrated approach to the design and execution of drilling fluid systems in the Corporation's target market.
 The Corporation's drilling fluid systems are designed with the assistance of the chemical laboratories of the Corporation's suppliers and are customized to address specific drilling requirements.
-Management believes that the Corporation's proprietary technology and its proven track record in the field have been key factors in obtaining a number of contracts with active exploration and production entities.
+Management believes that the Corporation's proprietary technology and its proven track record in the field have been key factors in obtaining a number of contracts with active Operators.

 The Corporation has worked with various chemical laboratories as well as its own laboratory facility to design a comprehensive suite of drilling fluid systems focused on the geological formations and drilling methods employed in the WCSB and the United States.
 The Corporation's drilling fluid systems are designed to help clients eliminate inefficiencies in the drilling process and to assist them in meeting operational objectives and environmental compliance obligations.
 The Corporation's drilling fluid systems are proprietary and are protected by industry confidentiality practices, in some cases by a letter agreement, and brand recognition by oil and natural gas exploration and production entities operating throughout the WCSB and the United States.
-In addition, the Corporation's Seal-AXTM technology has been granted patent protection in Canada, the patent has been allowed in the United States and is expected to be granted in 2010, and has patent pending status in several other jurisdictions.
+In addition, the Corporation's Seal-AXTM technology has been granted patent protection in Canada and the US, and has patent pending status in several other jurisdictions.
 The Corporation's drilling fluid systems are designed to be adaptable to a broad range of complex and varied drilling scenarios.
 When the Corporation begins work on a project, the Corporation's Technical Services Group identifies the critical drilling issues and chooses the optimal drilling fluid system for the project.
 If necessary, the Technical Services Group then identifies additional additives required to tailor the drilling fluid system to the project.
 The Corporation's field technicians monitor the drilling fluid systems at the well site by testing the chemical composition and physical properties of the drilling fluids that are pumped through the annulus of the wellbore.
 This data is recorded and communicated to the Corporation's Operations Group, which then analyzes the data to determine if modifications or enhancements are required to the drilling program or the drilling fluid system.